Aldenham School, Founded 1597

 Years 7, 8 and 9

-During the first year pupils are taught French and Spanish in half year blocks before making a choice on which language they wish to pursue from Year 8 to GCSE.
-All pupils also have an introduction to playing a musical instrument and receive specialist teaching.
-Emphasis is placed on English and Mathematics, as literacy and numeracy provide the foundation for success in other areas.
-Pupils are also introduced to Drama.
+During the first year students are taught French and Spanish in half year blocks before making a choice on which language they wish to pursue from Year 8 to GCSE.
+All students also have an introduction to playing a musical instrument and receive specialist teaching.
+Emphasis is placed on English and Mathematics, as literacy and numeracy provide the foundation for success in other areas, and there is a solid grounding in Science taught by specialists.
+Students are also introduced to Drama.

-The curriculum at 13+ (Year 9) equips pupils with the knowledge, skills and understanding for them to make a reasoned choice of subjects for GCSE.
-All pupils benefit from an extensive PSHE programme that seeks to maximise potential and equip them with the appropriate skills for life both within and beyond school.
+The curriculum at 13+ (Year 9) equips students with the knowledge, skills and understanding for them to make a reasoned choice of subjects for GCSE.
+All students benefit from an extensive PSHE programme that seeks to maximise potential and equip them with the appropriate skills for life both within and beyond school.

 Cross Country

 At such a young age students do not know what they are good at or what they will need in the future and it would be wrong of them to mentally close subjects off without a last good try.
 In languages the nature of the course dictates that children who arrived having studied a language will continue with it for Year 9.
 We do not run any ab initio languages courses at this point.
-They can then chose to continue it for GCSE when they make these choices later in the year.
+They can then choose to continue it for GCSE when they make these choices later in the year.
 Students receive advice from a number of sources over their GCSE course choices since it is the first time that often difficult choices are made.
 Students continue with Mathematics, English and Sciences through to GCSE.
 Depending on which sets they are in they will take between 4 and 7 GCSEs in these core subjects.
-They then chose four other options, one of which should be a Humanity, a Modern Foreign Language and a Creative or Performance based subject.
+They then choose four other options, and we encourage them to consider a Humanity, a Modern Foreign Language and a Creative or Performance based subject.
 They then have one more choice to make from all the subjects that are available.

-Each pupil will have the support of a personal Tutor who will look after every aspect of their life at school in consultation with their Housemaster or Housemistress.
-At the start of the year, each pupil will be issued with a Prep Diary which will help them to manage their time effectively and which parents are asked to sign at the end of each week.
-Prep (Homework) is set regularly in each subject and pupils can expect to have one and a half hour’s Prep to do each weekday evening in Yr 9.
-Pupils are assessed regularly and every half term they are formally graded for effort and attainment.
+Each student will have the support of a personal Tutor who will look after every aspect of their life at school in consultation with their Housemaster or Housemistress.
+Students are assessed regularly and every half term they are formally graded for attitude to learning and academic attainment.

 Part of the